Pankaj20202024/Terribly_tiny_assignment_14-11-23/README.md

 ```

-The styling for the Navbar component is defined in the Navbar_component.module.css file.
+The styling for the Background_image component is defined in the Background_image.module.css file.

 ```css
 .BackgroundImages {